Tom's Guide Verdict

 Weight: 11.2 ounces

-The Bowers & Wilkins Px7 S2 headphones have been a mainstay of our best headphones roundup since their launch earlier this year, and received top honors in the Tom's Guide Awards earlier this year as the best audiophile headphones in 2022.
-We loved the sound delivery the next-gen S2 achieved, with its all-new and repositioned drive units, so you can imagine how happy we were to see that these design upgrades have been enhanced for the recently introduced Bowers & Wilkins Px8 flagship wireless noise-canceling headphones.
+The Bowers & Wilkins Px7 S2 (along with the recent Px7 S2e 'evolved' version) headphones have been a mainstay of our best headphones roundup since their launch in 2022.
+We loved the sound delivery the S2 achieved, with repositioned all-new drive units, so you can imagine how happy I was to see that these design upgrades have been enhanced for the Bowers & Wilkins Px8 flagship wireless noise-canceling headphones.

 With bespoke 40mm Carbon Cone drive units for an even more detailed sound across all parts of the frequency range, and sumptuous materials to further aid comfort, the Bowers & Wilkins Px8 go up against the top noise-canceling headphones from the likes of Sennheiser and Sony.
 But Bowers & Wilkins is confident it can pull it off and says that the Px8 is its "most advanced noise-canceling headphone to date.”